Nova Kakhovka: Climate

+Demographics

+Distribution of the population by ethnic groups according to the 2001 Ukrainian census:

+Native languages according to the 2001 Ukrainian census:

 Modern Nova Kakhovka

 Economy and transport

 The main economic activities in Nova Kakhovka are engineering (electrotechnology) and power production.
 Near the city, the large North Crimean Canal begins, supplying southwest Kherson Oblast and the entire northern part of the Crimea with water from the Dnieper River.

 The city is located between Kherson in the west and Melitopol to the east, near European route E58, which runs from Odesa to Rostov-on-Don.
 The city has a non-electrified, one-track railway, an airport, a water route to the Black Sea, and a port located on the southwest part of the Khakovka Reservoir.

-Administrative divisions

-Nova Kakhovka city includes both a small city and an urban type village, in addition to eight small villages in the outlying area.